cs60050/TeamGabru/README.md

 [Ashish Sharma](https://github.com/ash-shar) 13CS30043

-#Anamoly detection in surveillance videos
+#Anomaly detection in surveillence videos
-We will be detecting anomaly in survaillance videos using Machine Learning Techniques.
+We will be detecting anomaly in survaillence videos using Machine Learning Techniques.